vic-ma/howtodismantle.github.io/_posts/2023-01-10-Accessing-a-new-dimension-of-SAP-BW-with-MDX.md

 ## The 1 minute crash course

 If you have access to a SAP BW text system the best thing to go ahead with learning MDX is the transaction MDXTEST.
-Here you type in your MDX statements, execute them right away and get help for metadata (dimensions) of the sube you want to query.
-The picture shows MDXTEST with the cube 0D_DECU (on the pane).
+Here you type in your MDX statements, execute them right away and get help for metadata (dimensions) of the cube you want to query.
+The picture shows MDXTEST with the cube 0D_DECU (see meta data on the left pane).
 It's a sales demo cube provided by SAP and it is ideal for playing around.

 ![image](/assets/2023-01-10/010.png)